nickjackolaisen/BusinessInitiaitive/_posts/llc/2023-08-01-dissolving_an_llc.md

 After settling debts, the remaining assets are distributed among the members according to the operating agreement or state law.

-To ensure you are following the correct process for your state, consult your Secretary of State's website or contact a legal professional.
+To ensure you are following the correct process for your state, consult your  <a href="https://www.businessinitiative.org/directory/secretary-of-state-list/" target="_blank">Secretary of State's website</a> or contact a legal professional.

 ## Tax Implications